Weight loss medication: What's all the scepticism about?

 Since the revelation that there are certain medications available that can deliver impressive weight loss results, patients and health providers alike have been scrambling to get their hands on them — so much so, that Australians now face a supply shortage for the next few months.

 But many people demanding the drug may not be eligible for it.
-To access it, a doctor must first assess each patient, and when clinically indicated, provide them with a prescription.
+To access it, a doctor must first assess each patient and confirm the medication is, indeed, right for them.

 What several influential commentators are concerned about is the medium through which an increasing number of these assessments are conducted in contemporary healthcare.

-Specifically, they fear that text-based telehealth consultations fail to meet minimum clinical quality standards to assess patients and safely prescribe medications, such as those used for weight loss.
+Specifically, they fear that text-based telehealth consultations fail to meet minimum clinical quality standards to assess patients and safely recommend medications, such as those used for weight loss.

 And while we agree that any provider of these medications needs to adhere to high-quality care and safety criteria, we argue that our asynchronous model of care surpasses current standards.